-This artist’s rendering shows the behaviour of different sized particles in the disc of dust that surrounds Oph-IRS 48 system.
-The bigger particles, millimetres in diameter, tend to clump together in a safe haven that allows them to grow even further, eventually forming boulders and then comets.
+This artist’s rendering shows the behavior of different-sized particles in the disc of dust that surrounds Oph-IRS 48 system.
+The bigger particles, millimeters in diameter, tend to clump together in a safe haven that allows them to grow even further, eventually forming boulders and then comets.

 Somehow the dust needs a safe haven where the particles can continue growing until they are big enough to survive on their own .
 Such “dust traps” have been proposed, but there was no observational proof of their existence up to now.

 Nienke van der Marel, a PhD student at Leiden Observatory in the Netherlands, and lead author of the article, was using ALMA along with her co-workers, to study the disc in a system called Oph-IRS 48 .
 They found that the star was circled by a ring of gas with a central hole that was probably created by an unseen planet or companion star.
 Earlier observations using ESO’s Very Large Telescope had already shown that the small dust particles also formed a similar ring structure.
 But the new ALMA view of where the larger millimeter-sized dust particles were found was very different!

 “At first the shape of the dust in the image came as a complete surprise to us,” says van der Marel.
 “Instead of the ring we had expected to see, we found a very clear cashew-nut shape!
 We had to convince ourselves that this feature was real, but the strong signal and sharpness of the ALMA observations left no doubt about the structure.
 Then we realized what we had found.”